 Meet Stretch, an automated robot that promises to do your chores one day

-Hello Robot, a startup co-founded by the former Google director of robotics Aaron Edsinger, has launched a revolutionary research robot designed to give a helping hand.
+Hello Robot, a startup co-founded by the former Google director of robotics Aaron Edsinger, has launched a revolutionary research robot designed to give a helping hand

 After three years in stealth, Hello Robot has unveiled the Stretch Research Edition: a slender robot intended for use in the home and in the workplace.
 Stretch robot is the world’s first highly-capable, easy-to-maneuver mobile manipulator.

 The bot is poised to do various things like picking up toys, moving laundry, or even playing games with kids.